What to Do After a Car Accident That Was Not Your Fault

 An accident can leave you feeling traumatized and unsure of what you should do next.
 Immediately after an accident, try to remain calm and take these steps:

-Even if the accident was minor, it is good to get an official police report.
+Call the police and report the accident: Even if the accident is minor, it is good to get an official police report.
 You may need it for insurance purposes or other legal proceedings.
 There are now some insurance policies that require a police report or notice within a certain amount of time.
 When you speak with the police, provide the facts to the best of your ability.
 When the police arrive, tell the officer exactly what happened.
 If you do not know the answer to a question, say so.

 • Names, addresses, phone numbers;